saiden89/programming_stefano_roncelli/README.md

 # programming_stefano_roncelli
-This repository is for the programming course
+This repository is for the Programming for Bioinformatics, MSc of Bioinformatics @ University of Bologna